bhushanchopade/Employee-Review-System/README.md

 ## Important Note about Employee Login :
 - Employee can sign up and login into employee panel where he/she can see the feedbacks and can update his/her info.

+## Get Started
+- clone the project
+- open terminal and write this command one by one
+- npm install
+- npm start

+## Technology used
+- node.js
+- express
+- mongoDB
+- passport
+- ejs and layouts